Key Information:

 That’s because the scientific and mathematical approaches they learn at the undergraduate degree level ought to enable them to develop systems and processes for a diverse array of organizations.
 What’s more, the interpersonal and problem-solving skills that industrial engineers may well use on the job ought to serve them well in other careers, too.

 That said, according to the U.S. Bureau of Labor Statistics, there will be an increasing number of opportunities for those who wish to stick with industrial engineering.
 A nice total of 38,400 new roles are projected in the field every year from 2022 to 2032.
-The Bureau furthermore records that in 2022 industrial engineers took home median salaries of $96,350.
+The Bureau furthermore records industrial engineers take home median salaries of $101,140.

 27. Industrial Distribution